0xZDH/cmdw/README.md

 If required, the user can modify the size of the maintained history file by setting CMDWSIZE as an environment variable (Default: 3,000):
 * `export CMDWSIZE=1000`

+For uses that require larger history files, it is best to include and set the CMDWSIZE variable in the terminals rc file prior to the sourcing of the cmdw tool.
+For example, add the following to your rc file above the cmdw source line to allow the history file length to grow up to 1,000,000 lines:
+* `export CMDWSIZE=1000000`

 ## Command Referencing:
 1. List the executed commands in .cmdw_history with line numbers via:
     * `cat -n .cmdw_history | grep '#'`